Coconut oil has been mentioned as a cure for cancer, an alternative to sunscreen, and everything in between.

 How does coconut oil help you lose weight?
 It contains a unique combination of fatty acids with powerful effects on metabolism.
 Several studies show that just by adding coconut oil to your diet, you can lose fat, especially the “dangerous” fat in the abdominal cavity.

 The idea that bigger equals better has led to many people consuming large quantities of coconut oil each day, much more than is recommended.
 This can actually lead to weight gain, rather than the weight loss that most people hope for.
-Instead of reducing adipose tissue, reducing LDL cholesterol and improving blood lipids, overconsumption of coconut oil can actually worsen the situation.
+Instead of reducing adipose tissue, reducing LDL cholesterol and improving blood lipids, overconsumption of coconut oil may actually worsen the situation.